Public Auctions for State Surplus Property

 What will we find on Public Surplus?

-Answer: Everything our state agencies deem surplus except vehicles (which are sold on a different website, unless specifically discussed with the DAS State Surplus Property Unit), CPU’s, laptops and CRT monitors (tube style).
+Answer: Everything our state agencies deem surplus except vehicles (which are sold on a different website, unless specifically discussed with the DAS State Surplus Property Program), CPU’s, laptops and CRT monitors (tube style).
 We are unable to offer those items for sale to the public.

 What is a Dutch auction?